cohere-ai/quick-start-connectors/msteams/README.md

 - `offline_access`

-### App-only
+### Service Authentication
-To use app-only authentication, set the following environment variables:
+To use service to service authentication, set the following environment variables:

 - `MSTEAMS_GRAPH_AUTH_TYPE` to `application`
 - `MSTEAMS_GRAPH_TENANT_ID`